 The pelagic shoals are located with the help of fishing sonars and echo-sounding equipment.
 From the echogram it is possible to estimate the depth and the size of the shoal.
 The net, a so called midwater otter trawl (OTM), is towed behind the ship just below the water surface or further down the water column, but does not reach the sea bed.
+The mesh size of the net is between 40 to 55 mm.
 The expected fishing depth during the fishing will be the upper layer of the water column, until a depth of approximately 300 meters.
 The fishery is therefore not expected to have a bottom impact and hence a negligible impact on vulnerable marine ecosystem habitats or bottom species.
 A drawing of a midwater otter trawl is given in Figure 3.3, for illustration purposes only.